kompendium-ano/factom-rust-client/readme.md

 ## Benchmarking
-A criterion benching harness is provided, if gnuplot is installed it will also automatically generate plots for any benchmarks run, they can be found in your `<LIBRARY>/target/criterion/` folder.
+A criterion benching harness is provided, if gnuplot is installed it will also automatically generate plots for any benchmarks run, they can be found in `<LIBRARY>/target/criterion/report/index.html` folder.
 This can be used to test the performance of factomd, factom-walletd, network connections and the library functions themselves.
 See the benches folder readme for more information.